CovertRob/LS-Backend-Core/py130_notes.md

 - Re-do roman numerals problem: first issue is I did not identify edge case of the subtraction/addition piece of roman numerals
 - Re-do beer song generator due to partial solution with bugs
+- Note: don't use regex when trying to modify strings because the match span values won't match correctly unless you add in exactly the same amount of characters

 Stuff to work on / practice:

+- function factory
 - generators
 - work with files `with open...`
 - function defs:  pos-only and keyword only arguments